 As such, if there’s nothing else that may cause your leo to dig – that is, if she feels safe in its enclosure, the temperature is set correctly, and her diet is nutritious enough – this is likely a sign of pregnancy.

 Females dig little holes that can eventually serve as nesting spots.
-Most leos will dig holes in their hides and in the corners of the tank because that’s where they feel the safest.
+Most leos will dig holes in their hides and in the corners of the

 A leo owner realized her lizard was pregnant when they noticed that the water dish was full of substrate, which ended up there while the reptile was digging.